FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 5. Use in Fragrances

-Ethyl acetoacetate is utilized in fragrance formulations, particularly within fruity and floral fragrance families.
-It acts as a modifier and impact note, enhancing the freshness and sweetness of the composition.
-Typical concentration ranges in fragrance products are from 0.1% to 1%, depending on the desired intensity and product type.
-It contributes primarily to the top and middle notes due to its moderate volatility.
+Ethyl acetoacetate is utilized in fragrance compositions, particularly within fruity and floral fragrance families.
+It acts as a modifier and impact note, providing a fresh and sweet character.
+Typical concentration ranges in fragrance products are from 0.1% to 1%, depending on the desired intensity.
+Due to its volatility, it contributes primarily to the top and middle notes of a fragrance.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts